drachtio/drachtio-dialogflow-phone-gateway/README.md

 # drachtio-dialogflow-phone-gateway

-A open source telephony gateway for Google Dialogflow.
+An open source telephony gateway for Google Dialogflow.
 All you need is a SIP trunk pointed to a server configured with the required software, and you're good to go.

 ## Features
 - Full dialogflow telephony integration